hauptmech/odio_urdf/README.md

 Robot models can be built by in-place definition, or sequential construction, which ever best suits the task.

+## But my model is a beautiful hierarchy of Xacro

+This is much more powerful and easier to use than xacro.

 There is some code in place to allow working with directly copied xacro based URDF's by processing xacro elements, including macro references embedded in strings.
 This help speed transcribing a xacro based model if you need to.

 `/test/coman/coman.py` provides a demo of odio_urdf in action and is a convesion of [iit-coman-ros-pkg](https://github.com/EnricoMingo/iit-coman-ros-pkg) on github which makes moderate use of xacro.

+## So how do I use it?

 Each URDF element has a corresponding odio_urdf class of the same name in title case.